Axway/amplify-central/content/en/docs/saas_api_gateway/fundamental_concepts.md

 linkTitle: Concepts
 weight: 10
 date: 2019-07-30T00:00:00.000Z
-description: Learn the fundamental SaaS API Gateway concepts you will encounter in Amplify Central.
 ---
+This topic explains the fundamental SaaS API Gateway concepts you will encounter in Amplify Central.

 ## API and API proxy